balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 ![alt text](./images/intro.jpg "Intro")

 The aim of this project is to simulate image rendering of arbitrary-shaped "lenses" described by triangle meshes using Bézier triangle interpolation.
-It will be possible to simulate aspheric and anomorphic lenses, and of course spherical lenses as well.
+It will be possible to simulate free-form lenses, and of course spherical lenses as well.
 (Of course spherical lenses can be simulated much more efficiently.)
 This project is just for personal learning, so I omit investigation of existing results.

 This work is divided into 3 parts:
 1. C++ utilities and preprocessor.
 These parts check the input and produce the Bézier mesh appropriate to implement raytracing.